 "Paul looked around, but there didn't seem to be anyone tending the cows.
 He wondered what you would call someone who sat around and watched cows all day.
 A cow-herd?"
 I wonder what you would call someone who actually forces the reader to endure such thoughts.

 "In Italian, Paul became 'Paulo.'
 They pronounced it POW (like a superhero punching a bad guy) and LOW (like the score you'd get on a quiz you didn't study for).
 POW-low."

 Free-range cows.
 Who herds animals anymore?

 Conclusions: Horrible.
 This book was not scary in the least, I don't know what M.D.
-Spencer was thinking when he thought trolls would be the least bit frightening, and if he wanted to implement some foreign culture, he could have always just had a little diversity by, I don't know, making a main character not white.
+Spenser was thinking when he thought trolls would be the least bit frightening, and if he wanted to implement some foreign culture, he could have always just had a little diversity by, I don't know, making a main character not white.
 I could respect it if he wanted to try some fantasy instead, but it wasn't good in any genre.
 No matter what you call it, crap will always taste like crap.
 There was no redeeming value in anything, it was like a long and boring car ride that you just wish would end or have your car spectacularly explode or something.
 But, alas, no. It was just horrible.
 Well, see you next time with The Mystic's Spell.

 P.S.
 I'll be continuing this series every week, but if anybody has any other recommendations (preferably bad ones, but not this bad.
 Make them readable.), then please don't hesitate to comment, and there will be a gnarly review in no time.